aws-samples/config-resource-compliance-dashboard/README.md

 6. Enable AWS Config in the accounts and regions you want to track, setup the delivery of Configuration Snapshots to a centralized S3 bucket in the region where you have activated Amazon Quicksight.

 ### AWS Config Prerequisites
-The solution supports AWS accounts and AWS accounts that are member of an AWS Organization.
+The solution supports standalone AWS accounts and AWS accounts that are member of an AWS Organization.
 These two options have different ways of structuring the Configuration Snapshots in S3, the solution supports the following S3 prefixes. **Verify that your setup is compatible with the following.**

 In both cases below:
 * `AWS-ORGANIZATION-ID` is the identifier of your AWS Organization